 - Use google, a lot, for learning and doubt clarification.

-- Take up free courses on codedamn (we have a lot of 100% free courses too), like this react query course.
+- Take up free courses on codedamn (we have a lot of 100% free courses too), like this html css course.

 Time is money, in fact, sometimes more important than money.
-What you want to spend (or can spend), is upto you.
-But I'd recommend that even if not codedamn, spending money on your education to get an acceleration and clarity on what you're trying to achieve would definitely be worth it.
+What you want to spend (or can spend), is up to you.
+But I’d recommend that even if not codedamn, spending money on your education to get acceleration and clarity on what you’re trying to achieve would definitely be worth it.